Governor of Queensland

 The current governor of Queensland, former Chief Health Officer of Queensland Jeannette Young, was sworn in on 1 November 2021.

-The chief justice of the Supreme Court of Queensland, currently Helen Bowskill, acts in the position of governor in the governor’s absence.
-As from June 2014, Queen Elizabeth II, upon the recommendation of then-Premier Campbell Newman, accorded all current, future and living former governors the title 'The Honourable' in perpetuity.
+The chief justice of the Supreme Court of Queensland, currently Helen Bowskill, acts in the position of governor in the governor's absence.
+In June 2014, Queen Elizabeth II, upon the recommendation of then-Premier Campbell Newman, accorded all current, future and living former governors the title The Honourable in perpetuity.

 Official residence

-The governor of Queensland has resided at Government House, Brisbane since 1910.
-The mansion, set in 14 ha of gardens and bushland in the Brisbane suburb of Paddington, is also known as "Fernberg".
-Unlike Fernberg, the original Government House was purpose-built and was used from 1862 to 1910; the building still exists today on the grounds of Queensland University of Technology.
+The governor has resided at Government House, Brisbane since 1910.
+The mansion, set in 14 ha of gardens and bushland in the Brisbane suburb of Paddington, is also known as Fernberg.
+Unlike Fernberg, the original Government House was purpose-built and was used from 1862 to 1910; the building still exists today on the grounds of Queensland University of Technology's CBD campus.